kdgregory/log4j-aws-appenders/docs/design.md

 sends the batch and starts a new one.

-This timeout is also used as a "cooldown" timer when the writer is closed (as when the appender rotates its log stream): the writer will continue to look for messages for this amount of time.
+This timeout is also used as a "cooldown" timer when the writer is closed (as when the appender rotates its log stream): the writer will continue to wait for messages for this amount of time.
 Note that the writer might actually take longer to shut down, if there is a large backlog of messages or communication errors that prevent the batch being written.